EV4EU/ov2xmp/README.md

     (venv) $ pip install -r requirements.txt
     ```

-4. Migrate
+4. Go to the `ov2xmp` folder

     ```sh
-    (venv) $ python ov2xmp/manage.py migrate
+    cd ov2xmp
     ```

-5. Create a superuser
+5. Migrate

     ```sh
-    (venv) $ python ov2xmp/manage.py createsuperuser
+    (venv) $ python manage.py migrate
     ```

-6. Open a new tmux session
+6. Create a superuser

     ```sh
+    (venv) $ python manage.py createsuperuser
+    ```

+7. Open a new tmux session

+    ```sh
     (venv) $ tmux
     ```

-7. Inside the tmux session, activate the environment, and run the Django ASGI (daphne) dev server
+8. Inside the tmux session, activate the environment, and run the Django ASGI (daphne) dev server

     ```sh
-    $ source ./venv/bin/activate
+    $ source ../venv/bin/activate
-    (venv) $ python ov2xmp/manage.py runserver 0.0.0.0:8000
+    (venv) $ python manage.py runserver 0.0.0.0:8000
     ```

     Detach from the tmux session, by pressing `CTRL + B` and `D`.

-8. Open a new tmux session by issuing the `tmux` command.
-Inside the new tmux session, activate the environment, and start the OCPP websocket server
+9. Open a new tmux session by issuing the `tmux` command.
+Inside the new tmux session, activate the environment, and start the Sanic webserver

     ```sh
-    $ source ./venv/bin/activate
+    $ source ../venv/bin/activate
-    (venv) $ python ov2xmp/manage.py csms
+    (venv) $ sanic csms:app --host=0.0.0.0 --port=9000 --reload
     ```

     Alternatively, if you need to record the CSMS logs to a file, issue the following instead:

     ```sh
-    (venv) $ python ov2xmp/manage.py csms 2>&1 | tee ./logs/central_system_output-2.log
+    (venv) $ sanic csms:app --host=0.0.0.0 --port=9000 --reload 2>&1 | tee ../logs/central_system_output-3.log
     ```

     Detach from the tmux session, by pressing `CTRL + B` and `D`.

-9. Open a new tmux session by issuing the `tmux` command, and start the Celery worker:
+10. Open a new tmux session by issuing the `tmux` command, and start the Celery worker:

     ```sh
-    $ source ./venv/bin/activate
+    $ source ../venv/bin/activate
     (venv) $ cd ov2xmp
     (venv) $ celery -A ov2xmp worker -l info
     ```

     Detach from the tmux session, by pressing `CTRL + B` and `D`.

-10. Open a new tmux session by issuing the `tmux` command, and start the Celery Flower module:
+11. Open a new tmux session by issuing the `tmux` command, and start the Celery Flower module:

     ```sh
-    $ source ./venv/bin/activate
+    $ source ../venv/bin/activate
     (venv) $ celery -A ov2xmp flower
     ```